Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 So does the back room really reduce their stress?
-I had my doubts back then, and now I have even more after seeing the results of a new interesting study that just came out.
+I had my doubts back then, and now I have even more after seeing the results of an interesting study that I just read.

 A Study About Dog Stress Levels During Visits to the Vet

 I was intrigued by a study published on August 1, 2017 in Physiology & Behavior Volume 177.
 It reminded me of the dogs who appeared to be more stressed when taken away from their owners.
 This study also reminded me that I didn't know as much about dog behavior back when I was working in a vet's office as I know today.

 - For instance, the dog who I thought appeared to be "calmer" when brought to the back room may have likely been frozen in fear instead.